All Episodes

 I said, nobody said a word to me about that.

-Well, they wouldn't, but and it's I said, I've not seen this.
+And I said, I've not seen this.

-No, no, it's not in the media, but you have got everybody.
+Oh, no, it's not in the media, but you have got everybody.

 You blew it up to this.

-And all I said was, in talking about Kasich, and the future of the GOP hanging on Ohio, and the possibility we get to a contested convention.
+And all I said was, in talking about Kasich and the future of the GOP hanging on Ohio and the possibility we get to a contested convention.

-And who runs the contested convention.
+And who runs the contested convention?

 The whole purpose for them in a contested convention is to get somebody other than Donald Trump or Ted Cruz.